Last updated on August 03th, 2022

 Teams & responsibilities: The main responsibility at this stage falls on your marketing team.
 They need to gather insights about the market and finalize competitor research results.
 Ultimately, they will need to identify the main customer pain points.
 Higher-level executives and project managers can also get their hands on insider information about up-and-coming markets and products.

 After gathering the vital stats about your potential market and product specifics, it’s time to put it on paper and finalize the preparation phase.
-At this point, you’re going to be defining everything about your product and actually get ready to build a prototype.
+At this point, you’re going to be defining everything about your product and actually getting ready to make a prototype.

 It doesn’t matter if you’re building a physical product or software – you will need to create a plan for it.
 Get your design team together and start drawing your sketches or wireframes.
 Prepare to build your MVP.